LolaIbikz/alx-higher_level_programming/0x00-python-hello_world/README.md

 You are not allowed to use any loops or conditional statements.
 You have to use the variables str1 and str2 in your new line of code Your program should be exactly 5 lines long
+7 - ou can find the source code here
+You are not allowed to use any loops or conditional statements Your program should be exactly 8 lines long word_first_3 should contain the first 3 letters of the variable word word_last_2 should contain the last 2 letters of the variable word middle_word should contain the value of the variable word without the first and last letters 8 - Complete this source code to print object-oriented programming with Python, followed by a new line.

+You can find the source code here
+You are not allowed to use any loops or conditional statements Your program should be exactly 5 lines long
+You are not allowed to create new variables
+You are not allowed to use string literals
+9 - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py) 10 - Prototype: int check_cycle(listint_t *list);
+Return: 0 if there is no cycle, 1 if there is a cycle
+Requirements:

+Only these functions are allowed: write, printf, putchar, puts, malloc, free9 - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py) 10 - Prototype: int check_cycle(listint_t *list);
+Return: 0 if there is no cycle, 1 if there is a cycle
+Requirements:

+Only these functions are allowed: write, printf, putchar, puts, malloc, free9 - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py) 10 - Prototype: int check_cycle(listint_t *list);
+Return: 0 if there is no cycle, 1 if there is a cycle
+Requirements:

+Only these functions are allowed: write, printf, putchar, puts, malloc, free9 - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py) 10 - Prototype: int check_cycle(listint_t *list);
+Return: 0 if there is no cycle, 1 if there is a cycle
+Requirements:

+Only these functions are allowed: write, printf, putchar, puts, malloc, free9 - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py) 10 - Prototype: int check_cycle(listint_t *list);
+Return: 0 if there is no cycle, 1 if there is a cycle
+Requirements:

+Only these functions are allowed: write, printf, putchar, puts, malloc, free9 - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py) 10 - Prototype: int check_cycle(listint_t *list);
+Return: 0 if there is no cycle, 1 if there is a cycle
+Requirements:

+Only these functions are allowed: write, printf, putchar, puts, malloc, free9 - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py) 10 - Prototype: int check_cycle(listint_t *list);
+Return: 0 if there is no cycle, 1 if there is a cycle
+Requirements:

+Only these functions are allowed: write, printf, putchar, puts, malloc, free9 - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py) 10 - Prototype: int check_cycle(listint_t *list);
+Return: 0 if there is no cycle, 1 if there is a cycle
+Requirements:

+Only these functions are allowed: write, printf, putchar, puts, malloc, free9 - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py) 10 - Prototype: int check_cycle(listint_t *list);
+Return: 0 if there is no cycle, 1 if there is a cycle
+Requirements:

+Only these functions are allowed: write, printf, putchar, puts, malloc, free